-To learn mathematics with deep understanding, students not only need to interact with the mathematical content, but with each other as well.
+To learn mathematics with deep understanding, students need to interact not only with the mathematical content but also with each other.
 Mathematics needs to be taught in a dynamic environment where students work together to share and evaluate strategies and understandings.
-Students who are involved in a supportive mathematics learning environment that is rich in dialogue and reflection are exposed to a wide variety of perspectives and strategies from which to construct a sense of the mathematical content.
-In Related to the following Goals of Education:
+Students who are involved in a supportive mathematics learning environment that is rich in dialogue and reflection will be exposed to a wide variety of perspectives and strategies from which to construct a sense of the mathematical content.
+In such an environment, students also learn and come to value how they, as individuals and as members of a group or community, can contribute to understanding and social well-being through a sense of accomplishment, confidence, and relevance.
+When encouraged to present ideas representing different perspectives and ways of knowing, students in mathematics classrooms develop a deeper understanding of mathematics.
+At the same time, students also learn to respect and value the contributions of others.